Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-A successful portrait session starts before you ever pick up your camera.
+Prepare for a portrait session before you ever pick up your camera.
 You need to understand the purpose of the portrait session, communicate with your subject and crew, and make sure your gear works as you expect.
-It's important to prepare for your portrait session by making sure everyone knows what to expect and why they're part of the process.
+It’s important to prepare for your portrait session by making sure everyone knows what to expect and why they’re part of the process.

 Every Portrait Session has a Purpose

 There is absolutely nothing wrong with an impromptu portrait session.
 I don’t want you to think that you can’t let the spirit move you and capture some wonderful moments when the opportunity arrives.
 It’s fun, it’s creative and collaborative.

 However, some portrait sessions are a bit more formal than others.